 The Board of Directors of the Company ('the Board') consists of 6 Directors, headed by an Executive Chairman and out of which Five (5) are Non Executive Directors of which Three(3) are Independent Directors, two Non-Executive-Non Independent Directors out of which one is Woman Director.
-The Independent Directors are eminent professionals, with experience in, Management and Strategy, Human Resources, Banking, Corporate Laws, Legal, Cost Accountancy etc. Composition of the Board and category of Directors are as follows:
+The Independent Directors are eminent professionals, with experience in, Management and Strategy, Human Resources, Banking, Corporate Laws, Legal, Cost Accountancy etc. Composition of the Board and category of Directors and number of Directorships and Chairmanships/Memberships of Committees of each Director in various Companies and Directorship in other Listed Entities as on 31st March, 2023 are as follows: